Mobject-Dev-Team/mobject-coding-convention/docs/README.md

 # Coding Convention

 > Clean code is simple and direct.
 Clean code reads like well-written prose.
-Clean code never obscures the designer’s intent but rather is full of crisp abstractions and straightforward lines of control. - Grady Booch author of Object Oriented Analysis and Design with Applications”
+Clean code never obscures the designer’s intent but rather is full of crisp abstractions and straightforward lines of control. - Grady Booch, author of Object Oriented Analysis and Design with Applications”

 ## Opening Statement